Bjørnar Kaldefoss Tveite

-Bjørnar Kaldefoss Tveite (born 12 October 1987 at Voss, Norway) is a Norwegian jazz upright bassist, known from bands like Hullyboo and Morning Has Occurred.
+Bjørnar Kaldefoss Tveite (born 12 October 1987 at Voss Municipality, Norway) is a Norwegian jazz upright bassist, known from bands like Hullyboo and Morning Has Occurred.

-Karriere
+Career

 Tveite linked musical ties with guitarist Marius Hirth Klovning already at Voss ungdomsskule.
 Then they have played together steadily in various contexts since.
 They started the band Hullyboo, which play self composed material, along with drummer Mats Mæland Jensen.
 Im 2009 they won the Jazz i sikte competition along with the trio Lugom, where Tveite collaborates with Marte Eberson, who is the main songwriter, and drummer Andreas Wildhagen.

 Together with front figure and singer Natalie Sandtorv, Marte Eberson an Ole Mofjell, he performed on stages across Europe and in Japan with the Quartet 'Morning Has Occurred' with a current self titled debut album (2014).